Moazoom/CW2024/README.md

 Again it was lack of experience, I did not understand how to control the JavaFX timeline and that was enough to scare me off from working on this feature, since I was worried that I would break the game in crazy ways.

+### JUnit testing
+I spent a lot of time trying to get JUnit testing to work properly but I couldn't.
+The fact that all the classes need some kind of JavaFX stage and window already open and running made unit testing very difficult.

 ## New Java Classes
 ### LevelTwo